preghenella/iTHEPHY-TP7/README.md

 `[tp7env]$`

 ## Download and build software
+You can build the TP7 software with

 `$ ./tp7build.sh`

+which will download and install everything in one go.
+In case of troubles it will not be easy to find where the failuer happened, though.
+You can download and build one package at a time with

+`$./tp7build.sh download build [package]`

+and check for possible errors.
+The available packages are:

+- hepmc
+- lhapdf
+- pythia6
+- pythia8
+- agile
+- sacrifice
+- root
+- delphes

+Packages are moslty indenpendent one to another, so the order does not matter in general.
+But it is better you follow the order above.

 ## Event generation with Pythia8
 Event generation with Pythia8 is interfaced by the Sacrifice software program.